LorenzoCorbella74/luce.js/README.md

 # Luce.js

-Yet another Front end framework with all the main features of the "famous" JS frameworks, developed only to prove myself that "we can do it".
-To have better performance than the solutions adopting Virtual DOM I have used the Templating & Rendering engine of [lit-html](https://github.com/polymer/lit-html) while for data reactivity the library [on-change](https://github.com/sindresorhus/on-change) has been used.
+Yet another Front end framework with all the main features of the "famous" frameworks, developed only to prove myself that "we can do it".
+To have better performance than the solutions adopting Virtual DOM I have used the Templating & Rendering engine of [lit-html](https://github.com/polymer/lit-html) while for reacting to data changes the library [on-change](https://github.com/sindresorhus/on-change) has been used.

 ## FEATURES
 - [x] Components, nested components and multiple istances of the same component
 - [x] Components API similar to [Vue.js](https://vuejs.org) with the reactive data model proxied from the```data```property and```Computed properties```
-- [x] Component hooks: onInit, onPropsChange (with check between the change of the data of the parent and the requested property from the child), onDestroy
+- [x] Component hooks: onInit, onPropsChange, onDestroy
 - [x] Two way data binding and data reactivity on primitives, objects and arrays
-- [x] wrapper of the [fetch API](https://github.com/github/fetch) for HTTP requests
+- [x] Wrapper of the [fetch API](https://github.com/github/fetch) for HTTP requests
 - [x] Client side routing system based on [History API](https://developer.mozilla.org/en-US/docs/Web/API/History), routes with parameters,
 - [x] Filters in template as pure function
 - [x] Props from a parent component to child components
 - [x] Automatic management of events on the single component instance
+- [x] Debug mode (no logging if debug:false...)

 ### TODO
 - [ ] Event bus: shared state management
 - [ ] queue for multiple data changes triggering only one rerendering of the specific component
-- [ ] Global Error handler and error messages and debug mode
+- [ ] Global Error handler and error messages

 ## BUGS
 - data reactivity on objects shared among different components